thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## Objectives
 Students will be able to...

-- 1: describe the concept of scopes
+- 1: describe the concept of scope
 - 2: know how to create a new scope
 - 3: explain hoisting
 - 4: name the two types of high-order functions